 It is our hope that PRISM will be a powerful tool to help advisors gain a deeper understanding of the risk facing their clients’ portfolios.
 However, knowing about risk is only part of the equation.
 We want advisors to use PRISM to take action, lower portfolio risk and create more positive investing experiences for their clients.
 Doing so could lead to greater penetration of their balance sheets, and ultimately to growth and stability of their advisor practice.

-If you would like to use PRISM to help your advisory firm identify risks, schedule a demo of our platform to learn how.
+If you would like to use PRISM to help your advisory firm identify risks, click here to learn more.